CKs-Technology-News/PrivacyTools/README.md

 - [Bear blog](https://bearblog.dev) – Microblogging without trackers, the upper layer is Heroku.
 - [Heaven Web previously known as Simple Blogs](https://havenweb.org/) – Good for private blogs but not for commercial/public blogging.
 Built-in feed reader.
 - [Gollum](https://github.com/gollum/gollum) – A simple, Git-powered wiki with a sweet API and local front-end.
-- [NoFilter](https://nofilter.org/) – Unstoppable uncensorable free speech blogging app and content live on IPFS.
-There is no source code provided for the platform or the hosted website. - **controversial**
 - [Orca](https://github.com/ElevenSymbols/orca) – An open-source platform for building modern community apps.
 - [Rainbow Stream](https://github.com/orakaro/rainbowstream) – A smart and nice Twitter client on terminal written in Python.
 - [Retype](https://retype.com/) – A self-hosted alternative to GitBook.
-- [Spill](https://usespill.com/auth/login/?next=/feed/new) – Anonymous Micro-Blogging.
-Non-Harvard people can join although their accounts will be flagged as such. - **controversial**
 - [slc.is](https://github.com/splch/slc.is) – A Markdown Blog on Go.
 - [Statsigstatus](https://github.com/statsig-io/statsigstatus) – Open-Source Status Page Built with GitHub Actions.
 - [Toot](https://github.com/ihabunek/toot) – Mastodon CLI & TUI client.